-Even where the "example variety" column is empty (i.e. there are no universal example varieties for any characteristic), the column is retained in the Table of Characteristics to allow users to complete this with the appropriate example varieties.
+4.2.3.2 Even where the "example variety" column is empty (i.e. there are no universal example varieties for any characteristic), the column is retained in the Table of Characteristics to allow users to complete this with the appropriate example varieties.

-4.3 (old (h)(ii)) Different types of variety
+4.3 Different types of variety

 4.3.1 If it is not possible, with a single set of example varieties, to describe all the types of varieties (e.g. winter-types and spring-types) covered by the same Test Guidelines, they may be subdivided to create different sets of example varieties.
-However, the establishment of different sets of example varieties means that harmonization of variety descriptions produced for these different types will be lost.